-Arriving at Sarah Point just after midday, a fast boat passed us and dropped three hikers at the Sunshine Coast trailhead.
+Arriving at Sarah Point just after midday, a fast boat passed us and dropped three hikers at the Sunshine Coast trailhead (if you want to know more about the Sunshine Coast trail, check out Taryn’s trail report on Happiest Outdoors).
 They turned away from the coast and headed into the forest for the next few days while we struck out further into the ocean.

 Desolation Sound: first look

 It is as you paddle around Sarah Point when the panoramic views of Desolation Sound start to appear.
 On a rainy day like our first on the water, the mountains emerge and disappear in mist, producing an ethereal effect.
 The weather may be gloomy, but the beauty of this area is by no means hidden.

 Kinghorn Island is located just at the entrance of the Desolation Sound Marine Park yet it is possible to camp for free and also fish (on the western side).
 I couldn’t tell you about the true nature of fishing possibilities since we only ever caught rockfish but we were quite happy with that.
 Three or four of these provide a tasty and filling dinner with freshly picked samphire (sea asparagus).

 Our final destination for the day lay across one more stretch of water – Martin Island.
 Often shown on maps as two islands, Martin Island sits close to West Redonda Island.
 There are two informal campsites at the eastern and western edges.
 After paddling past both, we chose east on the basis of the easy landing.
 We had quickly learned that getting and out of kayaks was a little different to a canoe!